 Where Can I Find Your 3D CAD Files?

 I have chosen not to share publicly the 3D files used to make Wheatley, because they are incomplete.
 The files by themselves would not allow a functional robot to be made.
-There are many things I did to modify the design physically after printing, such as sanding, drilling holes, adding other features with new material, etc. As a Maker, I don’t feel comfortable releasing incomplete files, because it wouldn’t be fair to those who’d want to use them.
+There are many things I did to modify the design physically after printing, such as sanding, drilling holes, adding other features with new material, etc. I don’t feel comfortable releasing incomplete files, because it wouldn’t be fair to those who’d want to use them.
 I also no longer have the time/motivation to finish the files, so they won’t be released in the future either.

-- If you’re interested, there is a maker named Cerb who has files available publicly to make a miniature articulated Wheatley figure.
+- There is a maker named Cerb who has files available publicly to make a miniature articulated Wheatley figure.
 You can make the files life-size by scaling them to 518.07%.
 You could even add robotics to them too!
 You’ll find his files Here.
 I’ve also modified some of his model’s parts to allow room to add electronics for moving the face and eyelids.
 You’ll find those parts Here.

 What CAD Program Did You Use To Design Wheatley?